 The Master’s degree (Magister) requires three to four semesters of full-time study beyond the Licentiate / Engineer degree, depending on the field of study.
 Second-cycle Master’s degrees give access to doctoral studies.

-Professional / Long-Cycle degree (e.g. medicine, dentistry, veterinary medicine, psychology, law, pharmacy) (e.g. lekarz medycyny, lekarz dentysta, lekarz weterynarii, magister psychologii, magister prawa, magister farmacji) programs last between nine and twelve semesters, depending on the field; general medicine programs being the longest.
+Professional / Long-Cycle degree (for example: medicine, dentistry, veterinary medicine, psychology, law, pharmacy) (for example: lekarz medycyny, lekarz dentysta, lekarz weterynarii, magister psychologii, magister prawa, magister farmacji) programs last between nine and twelve semesters, depending on the field; general medicine programs being the longest.

 The completion of an integrated program is considered to be at the same level as the completion of a second-cycle Master’s degree.
 There are eleven fields offered only as long-cycle programs: medicine, medical analysis, veterinary medicine, dentistry, law, psychology, pharmacy, film production, cinematography, acting, and art conservation / restoration studies.